hellstorm-software/Kult-Rising/readme.md

     - added materials to stack mesh
     - foxed an issue with collisions in the exchange
 - added new kind of door
+- added divider to expandable section if the base

 ----------------------------------------------------------